NCI-RBL/Dockers/docs/DTEG/descript.md

 See the original [publication](https://pubmed.ncbi.nlm.nih.gov/31763789/) and GitHub [repository](https://github.com/SGDDNB/translational_regulation) for more information.

+To run this pipeline, you will need to have NextFlow and Singularity installed (already available on Biowulf and FRCE).

 For more questions about this wrapper of the DTEG pipeline, you may contact [Colin Wu](mailto:colin.wu2@nih.gov) or [Wilfried Guiblet](mailto:guibletwm@nih.gov).